mvasilchuk/yasem/README.md

     --fullscreen - to run App in fullscreen mode --developer-tools - to open developer tools on start

-You also may open developer tools anytime from context menu (keep in mind: in current implementation some of portals may override right button click, so you may need to open tools before such portal loading).
+You also may open developer tools anytime from context menu.

 - - -